Waltzer Law Group logo

 The firm offers comprehensive bankruptcy services including Chapter 7 bankruptcy filings, Chapter 13 bankruptcy filings, foreclosure prevention and home-saving strategies, creditor call cessation assistance, and non-bankruptcy alternatives such as debt settlement and debt consolidation.
 They provide free initial consultations and offer affordable payment plans with special discounts for veterans, qualified single parents, and qualified disability recipients.
 The firm explicitly positions itself as offering solutions beyond bankruptcy, stating they recommend the approach best suited to each client's situation rather than automatically pursuing bankruptcy filing.

-Waltzer Law Group distinguishes itself through multilingual capabilities (English, Spanish, Tagalog, Portuguese, French, Russian, Italian), remote consultation options via internet and telephone for clients unable to leave their homes, and a stated commitment to expertise in both the Bankruptcy Reform Act of 2005 requirements and debt negotiation strategies.
+Waltzer Law Group distinguishes itself through multilingual capabilities (English, Spanish, Tagalog, Portuguese, French, Russian, Italian), remote consultation options via internet and telephone for clients unable to leave their homes, and a stated commitment to experience context in both the Bankruptcy Reform Act of 2005 requirements and debt negotiation strategies.
 They emphasize rapid foreclosure intervention, claiming ability to stop foreclosure within hours of hiring.
 The firm positions attorney availability and personalized attention as core differentiators.

 The firm appears legitimate and established with verifiable locations, BBB accreditation, and a substantial case history.
 However, prospective clients should note that bankruptcy outcomes depend heavily on individual financial circumstances, and marketing claims about speed (foreclosure stopping "within hours") warrant realistic expectation-setting during consultation.
 Pricing details are not specified on the website beyond references to "affordable fees" and payment plans.